Be a Supporter – as a Volunteer or as a Trustee

 Trustees sit as a Board six times a year and hold office for a term of up to four years.
 Each year a quarter of the Board must stand down or offer themselves for re-election at the Society’s Annual General Meeting.

-IF YOU THINK YOU MIGHT LIKE TO HELP IN EITHER OF THESE ROLES: Please get in touch with our Administrative Manager, Cathy Moss – details are on our Contact Page.
+IF YOU THINK YOU MIGHT LIKE TO HELP IN ANY OF THESE ROLES: Please get in touch with our Administrative Manager, Cathy Moss – details are on our Contact Page.